Red River Parish, Louisiana: 20th century

 To seek better opportunities and escape the oppression of segregation, underfunded education, and disfranchisement, thousands of African Americans left Red River and other rural parishes in the Great Migration north and west.
 As may be seen in the census table below, most left from 1940 to 1970, when the parish had steep population decreases.
 Regional agricultural problems contributed to outmigration, especially after increasing mechanization in the 1930s reduced the need for laborers.
 At this time many African Americans from Louisiana went to California, where the defense industry associated with World War II was growing and workers were needed.

 Additional outmigration from the parish occurred as late as the 1980s, when African Americans from Louisiana migrated within the South to jobs in developing metropolitan areas of New South states.

 Red River Parish has been a Democratic Party stronghold since the party reestablished dominance in 1876.
 As in other southern states, recent decades have brought a realignment in politics in Presidential elections, with the conservative white majority of the parish voting for Republican U.S. President George W. Bush in his 2004 reelection.
 The majority of the parish voters, however, has continued to support Democratic candidates at the state and local level.

 Red River was one of only three parishes that did not vote for the Republican gubernatorial candidate, U.S. Representative Bobby Jindal in the October 20, 2007, jungle primary.
 The others were nearby Bienville and St. Bernard, located southeast of New Orleans.

 Despite its Democratic heritage, Red River Parish is represented in the Louisiana State Senate by a Republican, Gerald Long, the only member of the Long dynasty not to have been elected to office as a Democrat.
-Long defeated the Democratic candidate, Thomas Taylor Townsend, in the 2007 nonpartisan blanket primary.
+Long defeated the Democratic candidate, Thomas Taylor Townsend, in the 2007 nonpartisan jungle primary.
 Both candidates came from Natchitoches.

 Louisiana was the last state to issue same-sex marriage licenses in 2015 after a landmark Supreme Court decision to allow same-sex marriage in all 50 U.S. states.
 Red River Parish was the final holdout of Louisiana's 64 parishes when it continued to deny marriage licenses after 63 other parishes began doing so in late June 2015.
 Parish Clerk of Court Stuart Shaw was the only official besides Governor Bobby Jindal to continue to defy the Supreme Court's ruling even after the Clerks of Court Association reversed their "wait and see" position.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 402 sqmi, of which 389 sqmi is land and 13 sqmi (3.3%) is water.

-Loggy Bayou flows south from Lake Bistineau, traverses Bienville Parish, and in Red River Parish joins the Red River.